RileyShimp/beep-boop/README.md

 This is a page that takes a number from the user and returns a range of numbers from 0 to the user inputted number with fun substitutions made for any number in the range containing a 1, 2 or 3.

 ## Setup/Installation Requirements

+Open this [Github Pages Link](https://rileyshimp.github.io/beep-boop/) in your browser.

+or follow the instructions below..

 ### Step 1
 Clone the repository:
 ```